UCSD-ECEMAE-148/spring-2023-final-project-team-5/README.md

     </ol>
 </ol>

 Alternatively you can refer to the `lane_guidance_node.py` and `lane_detection_node.py` programs in `ucsd_robocar_lane_detection2_pkg/ucsd_robocar_lane_detection2_pkg` to adapt our code as needed for your project.
 We have extensive comments through the code explaining what is happening.
 Additionally, if you search for <i>(Edit as Wanted)</i> in our code, we have listed the primary areas where one would want to adjust parameters to adapt the lidar usage, pedestrian detection logic, and more.
+Some consistent, but simple and relevant issues we encountered were ensuring file pathways were correct and making sure that all dependencies are installed.

+**Best of luck!**

 <hr>